NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/require-valid-hmac-token.md

 The following custom rule blocks requests to `example.com` that do not include a valid HMAC.

-The rule supplies the value of the secret key shared between the website and Cloudflare as the first argument to the [`is_timed_hmac_valid_v0()`](/ruleset-engine/rules-language/functions/#hmac-validation) HMAC validation function, and uses the value of `http.request.uri` for the [MessageMAC](/ruleset-engine/rules-language/functions/#messagemac):
+The rule supplies the value of the secret key shared between the website and Khulnasoft as the first argument to the [`is_timed_hmac_valid_v0()`](/ruleset-engine/rules-language/functions/#hmac-validation) HMAC validation function, and uses the value of `http.request.uri` for the [MessageMAC](/ruleset-engine/rules-language/functions/#messagemac):

 <table>
   <thead>